 - Where two branches cross, eliminate the one that least conforms to the tree's ideal shape.
 Likewise, when two branches closely compete, select the best one and remove its rival.

-Cutting off a part of a branch and leaving behind a stub is a practice called heading or topping.
+Cutting off a large branch or trunk and leaving behind a stub is a practice called heading or topping, pruning methods that typically are inappropriate and ill-advised.
 Cropping the terminal bud releases the inhibitions on lateral and latent buds along the branch, resulting in a profusion of unwanted shoots.
-If you must remove part of a branch, look for a lateral growth bud that is oriented in the direction you wish the branch to grow and make your cut starting at the top about 1/4 inch from the bud and angling down to just below the bud.
+If you must remove part of a large branch, look for a lateral growth bud that is oriented in the direction you wish the branch to grow and make your cut starting at the top about 1/4 inch from the bud and angling down to just below the bud.
 That bud will then become the new terminal bud.

 How to Prune Large Branches